jscutlery/semver/README.md

 }
 ```

-You can also add your own custom types, for example:
+You can also add your custom types, for example:

 ```json
 {